 Horror fact: There’s also a Dr. Seward in Bram Stoker’s Dracula, so the name is probably not a coincidence.

 In any case, there’s the most amazing scene between the two women, where Dr. Seward continues to call out Miss Ives whenever she’s not completely honest.
-It’s tough, beautiful and completely breathtaking.
+It’s tough, beautiful, and completely breathtaking.
 The doctor accepts to take on Vanessa as a patient and she’s given a task immediately: To do or try something she’s never done before.
-She follows this advice immediately, when she goes to the museum of zoology and end up meeting Dr. Alexander Sweet.
-This character is played by Christian Camargo, who looks very different, but we still recognize him as the the Ice Truck killer (and Dexter’s brother) in Dexter, so we know he’s a master of being two-faced.
+She follows this advice immediately when she goes to the Museum of zoology and ends up meeting Dr. Alexander Sweet.
+This character is played by Christian Camargo, who looks very different, but we still recognize him as the Ice Truck killer (and Dexter’s brother) in Dexter, so we know he’s a master of being two-faced.
 Though we do hope Vanessa will have a true friend – and love? – in this new sweet doctor.
 And yes, his name was Dr. Sweet.